iplax13/BSC-Honeypot/readme.md

 # Best honeypot price on the market | AVAILABLE AGAIN |

-## BSC TOKEN HONEYPOT EXAMPLE:
+## BSC ADVANCED CODE HONEYPOT EXAMPLE:

-https://bscscan.com/address/0x7a2261022487C1AED6f53571494C46A1B4a213fA //this token uses the advanced code & legit functions included in the pack
+https://bscscan.com/address/0x7a2261022487C1AED6f53571494C46A1B4a213fA - this token uses the advanced code & legit functions included in the pack

 https://www.coinsniper.net/coin/16153